rebelsky/csc207c/_eboards/eboard09-2.md

 > When you pull, you may get merge conflicts.
 If you do, read through the file that has the merge conflicts, choose which code to keep, add and commit.

+**What is going on with the `git fetch upstream`?**

+> You are working with a fork of another repository.

+> That other repository may be updated (e.g.,when Sam realizes he screwed up `Grid.eqv` or Sam adds more tests).

+> You need a way to upll the updates from the primary repository into your fork (and then into your clone).

+> Two mechanisms.

+> Click the magic button on GitHub.

+> Create an upstream link and type magic commands.

 ### Questions on the readings